Sign up

 How the engine works: The swarm architecture

 2. The evaluation swarm: The system then dispatches a concurrent swarm of evaluation agents.
 Imagine 5,000 analysts working in parallel.
 Each agent is assigned specific assets to evaluate against your criteria using real-time and historical market data.
+First, structured data requirements are used to filter down the list of candidates, then the research agents use unstructured data to evaluate any custom criteria.

 Because of this architecture, the AI flourishes when you give it specific, multi-factor instructions.
 It doesn’t just “guess” good stocks; it screens for them based on the logic you provide.